familyfriendlymikey/blender-vse/README.md

 # Blender VSE

+`Animation > Change Frame` -> `Right Click`
+Shift to multiselect
+copy and paste with ctrl c and ctrl v, paste will paste at playhead, ctrl x to cut `e` with the playhead on the strip on a side of the playhead to grab strip side, alt + click to ripple edit "Go To Current Frame"
+"Jump To Strip"
+adding text, speed control, gaussian blur, f9 to change props of thing you just did i think f to fade strip in and out, ctrl f to fade in only, alt f to fade out only reverse strips shift backspace remove all gaps ctrl left mouse to select evcerying on side of playhead alt right and left to swap ACTIVE strip numpad . to view selection (emulate numpad option) home to zoom to render range + strip range toggle waveforms alt w
+PS mouse trim shift t
+crossfade ctrl alt c SELECT ONCE, ctrl alt f to delete set selected strip proxy ctrl g make meta strip, ctrl shift remove it, tab to enter and exit ctrl key snap depends on which side of the selection your mouse is on alt k control k to trim ewither sidfe shift alt g, shift to do ANYTHING slowly searching keymap for both input and name

 ## Why Use Blender VSE For Video Editing?
 - Intuitive & very fast workflow (with some plugins).
 - Interface is very customizable.